meiwangmw/meiwangmw.github.io/content/cv.md

 **University of Minnesota**, USA
 *September 2025 – Present*
-PhD student in Business Administration (Strategic Management & Entrepreneurship) at the Carlson School of Management at the University of Minnesota
+PhD student in Business Administration (Strategic Management & Entrepreneurship) at the Carlson School of Management

 **European University Institute**, Italy
 *September 2023 – February 2024*
 MRes in Economics (fully funded by the Italian Ministry of Foreign Affairs and International Cooperation)
-Main content: First-year PhD courses

 **University of Zurich**, Switzerland
 *September 2021 – August 2023*
 MA in Economics (summa cum laude)
-GPA: 5.5/6.0
 Major: Economics; Minor: Development and Economic Policy

 **University of International Business and Economics**, China
 *August 2014 – June 2018*
 Bachelor of Management in Accounting
-GPA: 3.55/4.0

 ## RESEARCH EXPERIENCE